aws-samples/amplify-cdkv2-stepfunctions/README.md

 √ Do you want to edit the CDK stack now?
 (Y/n) · yes
 ```

-Run the command to add a AWS StepFunction, IAM, and Lambda function CDK libraries
+Run the command to add a AWS Step Function, IAM, and Lambda function CDK libraries

 ```bash
 cd amplify/backend/custom/CustomStepfunction
 npm install aws-cdk-lib
 ```

-Now lets create the StepFunction resource and utilize the resources created in Amplify
+Now lets create the Step Function resource and utilize the resources created in Amplify

 In `cdk-stack.ts` add the following